-- Organizations should continuously promote change management through a safety committee or other forums, with the aim of maintaining a culture of change, and with information being exchanged at all levels. - Organizations should create multi-disciplinary groups, when necessary, to assess risks from different perspectives.
-This would ensure a better performance in the implementation of mitigation or control measures. - The main challenges encountered with change management were the timeline for implementing the change, training all the personnel involved, signing contracts and developing and authorizing procedures or manuals. - Most of the changes encountered by airlines were due to the pandemic which resulted in an increase in change management processes.
+- Organizations should create multi-disciplinary groups, when necessary, to assess risks from different perspectives.
+This would ensure a better performance in the implementation of mitigation or control measures. - The main challenges encountered with change management were the timeline in which to implement the change, training all the personnel involved, signing of contracts and the development and authorization of procedures or manuals. - Most of the changes encountered by airlines were due to the pandemic, which resulted in an increase in change management processes.
 Finding new routes and new markets was crucial for operators. - During the pandemic, most airlines changed their strategic plan and outlook model to move from transporting only passengers to moving passengers and cargo.
 In many cases, cargo-only flights were being conducted, including charter for cargo.
-This change in type of operations required extensive coordination and approvals from the regulators.
+This change in type of operations required extensive coordination and the seeking of approvals from the regulators. - Organizations/operators need to review internal controls and processes for change management in light of the transition to the post-COVID-19 environment.
+They should ensure any changes to operations do not unintentionally reduce the effectiveness of deployed mitigations.
+If changes are required, organizations/operators should provide a plan and special surveillance programs to monitor, identify and mitigate potential undesired impacts. - It takes visionary thinking to practice good change management and think through everything that could happen, including the ability to forecast effectively everything related to risk for flight safety and to conduct operational safety risk assessments as appropriate.